inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/run-basic-inasafe.rst

 .. image:: /static/socialisation/show_people.png
    :align: center

-.. note:: You can see that the Impact function below “Might” automatically changes depending on the layers added
+.. note:: You can see that the Impact function below Â´MightÂ´ automatically changes depending on the layers added

 5. Lets run this scenario first - :guilabel:`Click` Run at the bottom right hand corner of the InaSAFE panel

 .. image:: /static/socialisation/page_28_2.jpg
    :align: center

-A new layer should appear in the layer panel called “Population which needs evacuating” and in the InaSAFE Panel, inside the main window you will see text and statistics, lets explore this further.
+A new layer should appear in the layer panel called Â´Population which needs evacuatingÂ´ and in the InaSAFE Panel, inside the main window you will see text and statistics, lets explore this further.

  .. image:: /static/socialisation/inasafe_print2.jpg
    :align: center